What Happens to Financial Markets During Stagflation?

 What it means for different economic actors

-Income investors are severely tested.
+Income strategies are structurally tested in this regime.
 Fixed-rate bond income is eroded by inflation.
 Dividend yields may not keep pace with price increases.
-Floating-rate instruments, inflation-linked bonds, and commodity-producing equities provide better income preservation than traditional fixed income during stagflation.
+Historically, floating-rate instruments, inflation-linked bonds, and commodity-producing equities preserved the purchasing power of income better than traditional fixed income during the 1970s stagflation.

 Cash holders face a paradox: cash loses real value to inflation but gains relative value as other assets decline.
-The optimal approach in the 1970s was to hold short-duration instruments (T-bills) whose yields adjusted upward with each Fed hike, while avoiding long-duration bonds whose prices fell continuously.
+Historically, short-duration instruments (T-bills), whose yields adjusted upward with each Fed hike, weathered the 1970s stagflationary regime better than long-duration bonds, whose prices fell continuously.

 Go deeper